A Buyer’s Guide to Wooden Sash Windows – Everything You Need to Know

 With a distinctive design, decorative details and a heritage feel, wooden sash windows come in a number of different styles.
 In this guide, we will explore timber sash window styles, timber sash window sizes and what to look for in replacement window sashes.

-Timber sash windows are sometimes referred to as sliding sash windows, hung sash windows, or box sash windows.
-They are a specific type and style of window that uses the traditional ‘sash’ sliding design, as opposed to other window styles such as a casement window.
+Timber sash windows often called sliding sash windows, hung sash windows, or box sash windows are a style of window that uses the traditional vertical sliding design.
+The wooden sash design usually features two vertical sliding panels that move within the window frame.
 There are many different designs and types of sash windows, some being single hung (one moving panel) and some being double-hung (two moving panels, both top, and bottom).
 You can also get triple or quadruple hung sash windows, but these are not used as often.

-Sash windows work by balancing the sash with a counterweight using steel, cast-iron, or lead weights.
-This is hung on a cord that is covered by a frame.
-More recently, sash windows use spiral balances (which are coiled tensioned springs in place of the cords that need little or no maintenance and will last for many years), which allow you to open the window.
+One of the benefits of wooden sash windows is that they do not interfere with the external space around a window, and operate using a vertical sliding movement.
+Sash window frames are designed in order to carry the weight of the wooden sashes, traditionally by balancing the sash with a counterweight hung on a cord that is covered by a frame.
+Modern sash windows use spiral balances (coiled tensioned springs in place of the cords that need little or no maintenance and will last for many years), allowing for much narrower frames.
 When closed, the top and bottom sash locks together to prevent them from sliding.

 How much do wooden sash windows cost?